bhanunischal/kare/home/bhanu/kare/DATABASE.md

 # How to Sync Your Database Schema

-If your application shows an error like "Table... does not exist," it means your local database is out of sync with the application's code.
+If your application isn't working because of a database error like "Table... does not exist," it means your database schema is out of sync with the application code.
 This is an expected step after making changes to the `prisma/schema.prisma` file.

-## The Fix: One Command for Development
+## The Fix: One Command

-For development, the recommended way to sync your database is with the `db push` command.
-It directly applies your schema to the database without creating migration files, which is ideal for a fast development loop.
+This command will read your `prisma/schema.prisma` file and update your database to match it, creating any missing tables and columns.
+The `db:reset` script now runs the correct `prisma db push` command via an external shell script (`db-reset.sh`) to ensure reliability.

 **From your project's terminal (`/home/bhanu/kare`), execute the following command:**
 ```bash
 npm run db:reset
 ```

-This command is now an alias for `npx prisma db push`.
-It will automatically:
+That's it!
+The command will automatically:
 - Connect to the database specified in your `.env` file.
-- Compare your database's current state with the schema in `prisma/schema.prisma`.
+- Compare your database's current state with the schema defined in `prisma/schema.prisma`.
-- Create any missing tables and columns to make them match.
+- Apply the necessary changes to create all the required tables.
 - Generate a new Prisma Client for your application to use.

-After the command completes, your database will be perfectly synchronized with your code.
-You can restart your application (`npm run dev`), and the errors will be gone.
+After the command completes, your database will be perfectly matched with your application's code.
+You can now restart your application (`npm run dev`) and continue working.